 South Australia was the first place in Australia to be planned and developed by free settlers without the use of convict labour.
 It is also the first place in the world to apply the principles of 'systematic colonisation' developed by Edward Gibbon Wakefield, John Stuart Mill and Jeremy Bentham.
 The region's link to this unique philosophical movement of universal significance, as well as the continuing reflection of these ideas in the modern landscape and land use, would form the basis of a future World Heritage bid.

 The area to be included in the bid is yet to be defined, but could stretch from the Fleurieu Peninsula in the south to the Barossa Valley in the north.
-A feasibility report and economic impact study has been developed and endorsed by the four councils to support the proposal.
+A feasibility report and Economic Impact Study has been developed and endorsed by the four original councils (namely Adelaide Hills, Barossa, Mount Barker and Onkaparinga) to support the proposal.
 The reports present the argument and rationale for WHS listing and can be accessed at the project website.

 - Assess and review the assumptions made, methodology applied, and conclusions made by the author; and